GlitchHunterCoder/Bloxd-Async/README.md

 run 1 function at a time, before moving onto the next, checking if they can run, before doing another one my implementations is different in the fact that many functions can run at once, and can interact with one another, deciding how and when they run

+a `GeneratorFunction` **is** the async function, theres no wrapper or normalisation step anymore calling it gives you back a `Generator`, which is the equivilant of a promise/paused thread, you call it yourself, then hand the running `Generator` to the scheduler

 ### Short Explanation of Generators